whscienceteacher/whscienceteacher.github.io/README.md

 ### Virtual Labs/Phenomena
 These replicate something like you would get with a hands on lab.
 Students can change things and see final velocities.

+[Bug In Meadow](./buginmeadow/) - **Biology** - Replicates the common Bead Bug activity. click/tap the bugs on a meadow to eat half of them.
+Click "count" to see how many of each color survived and then have them reproduce.
+After several generations you see strong selection pressure based on the colors in th meadow.
+This is one of the first I made so it looks janky but it works better than any actual beads and cloth version I've seen.

+[Mg HCl](./mghcl/) - **Chemistry** - Simulates HCl reacting with Mg.
+Shows the molecules and graphs.
+I made this for a friend so I haven't used it personally but It has been tested by a number of chemistry teachers.

+[Rusting](./rusting/) - **Chemistry** - Simulates rusting at different temperatures and environments and for different shapes.
+Shows the molecules.
+I made this for a friend so I haven't used it personally but It has been tested by a number of chemistry teachers.

 [Cart and Pulley](./cartpulley) - **Physics** - Cart attached to a string over a pulley with a weight on the end.
 It has basic directions on the screen.
 Also availible [without directions](./cartpulleynodirections).

 [Collisions](./collisions/) - **Physics** - Change masses and initial velocities and measure final velocities.